 Who hasn’t been dreaming of going on a road trip with a vintage VW “Bulli”?
 Well good news for you, because your dreams are about to get real with 69campers in France!

-They offer four vintage VW Campers: called Margot, Gigi, Amélie and Estée.
-They’re all in amazing shape, with all amenities you can wish for.
+They offer four vintage VW Campers: called Margot, Gigi, Amélie, and Estée.
+They’re all in amazing shape, with all the amenities you can wish for.
 Matt the owner is also very helpful when it comes to choosing your route.
 We decided to take pretty turquoise Amélie for a ride and will now tell you about the most fantastic road trip experience we had in Provence-Alpes-Côte d’Azur.

 GORGES DU VERDON

 We started off in Fréjus.
 That’s where the rental company 69 Campers is located.
 And from here the fun began!
 Because the cars drive at a rather relaxed speed, you’re bound to take the smaller roads into the backcountry.
 We picked our first destination to be the national park “Parc naturel régional du Verdon”, without really knowing anything about it.
 Our first stop was the lake Lac de Sainte-Croix, where we arrived when it was almost dark.
-You can imagine to what a beautiful surprise we woke up the next morning!
+You can imagine what beautiful surprise we woke up to the next morning!

 Truth be told, during my research I should have heard or read about this town before.
 But somehow, I didn’t really get to do my research in my usual manner before our trip so the wow-effect of this little town was even bigger.
 In fact, it’s so beautiful it seems unreal so I definitely recommend you to make a stop here!

 I can also recommend you visit these three towns, but to be honest we were so keen to get to see the mediterranean sea we decided to head down to the coast and visit Grimaud, Gassin and Ramatuelle before spending the last night of our trip in Saint-Tropez.